Cloudflare R2 client for macOS

 How do I connect EmpiricCommander to R2?

-Create an R2 API token in the Cloudflare dashboard, then add an S3-compatible connection in EmpiricCommander with your account endpoint (<accountid>.r2.cloudflarestorage.com) and the token's Access Key ID and Secret Access Key.
+Create an R2 API token in the Cloudflare dashboard, then add an S3 connection in EmpiricCommander and pick Cloudflare R2 from the Service list - fill in your account endpoint (<accountid>.r2.cloudflarestorage.com) and the token's Access Key ID and Secret Access Key.
+On versions before 1.7.1, use Custom / Self-hosted.

 Can I migrate from Amazon S3 to R2 with it?